erik/hotpot/README.md

 ## Deployment

 To simplify things, a basic `Dockerfile` is included.
-Mount a volume at `/data/` to persist the the sqlite database between runs.
+Mount a volume at `/data/` to persist the sqlite database between runs.

 Since we're using sqlite as our data store, it's easy to first run the bulk import locally, then copy the database over to a remote host.